-In March 2021, an alternative point of isolation arrangement was introduced to assist ICPs that request a single or three-phase connection, as follows:
+We have in place an alternative point of isolation arrangement to assist ICPs that request a single or three-phase connection, as follows:

 Where a connection with a maximum demand requirement of up to 55kVA is provided to an Embedded Network, a point of isolation shall be provided at a Northern Powergrid owned cut-out to allow isolation of the Embedded Network.
 Northern Powergrid will request the right for operational access to the cut-out under emergency situations in line with Engineering Recommendation G88.
 The Northern Powergrid cut-out shall be fitted with fuses.